 This content cannot be easily moved to other disk drives because components of the operating system will no longer find it.
 Therefore, it’s important to provide sufficient disk space for the system partition during installation.

 Operating systems and other applications have long ceased to be rigid entities that are installed once and then used for years.
 Due to their complexity and ever-changing requirements, operating systems require continuous improvements or extensions.
-You have different options for implementing these improvements: Hotfixes (quick fixes for a specific error), updates (a scheduled update), and service packs (a collection of updates and hotfixes) access the information in WinSxS to determine the health of your system.
+You have different options for implementing these improvements, which are hotfixes (quick fixes for a specific error), updates (a scheduled update), and service packs (a collection of updates and hotfixes).
+These access the information in WinSxS to determine your system’s health.
 If the folder is missing the required references, the operating system updates will either not be installed at all or will be installed incorrectly.

 Updates and upgrades have different functions.
 An update improves the software and is usually limited to existing features.
 An upgrade replaces the software with a higher-quality version or a new version when it becomes available.
-Downgrading involves reverting software back to an older or less complex version and is performed when newer versions have bugs.
+Downgrading involves reverting software back to an older or less complex version, which usually happens when newer versions have bugs.

 The modular design of software is the reason for the dependencies between software and libraries or system functions.
 Some functions, such as opening files or querying the system time, are required by multiple programs.
 The operating system makes these functions available through programming interfaces so that developers can import them into their software.
 Many function libraries are located in the WinSxS folder.
 If you carelessly delete these files, various programs may no longer be able to run.

 Lack of available hard drive space is still a frequent problem these days, especially if you have a laptop or computer with an operating system installed on an SSD.
-By cleaning up the WinSxS folder, you can get rid of unneeded files.
+By cleaning up the WinSxS folder, you can get rid of unnecessary files.
 However, it’s important that you do not manually delete any content from the WinSxS folder.
 You should always use Windows tools to delete these files.
-If major updates have been installed recently, you should avoid deleting these files altogether.
-Otherwise, you won’t be able to remove updates that may contain bugs.
+If major updates have been installed recently, you should avoid deleting these files at all.
+If you do, you won’t be able to remove updates that may contain bugs.